-Steve Sharkey is Senior Director, Chief Engineering and Technology Policy in T-Mobile’s Government affairs office in Washington, DC.
+Steve Sharkey is Vice President, Government Affairs, Technology and Engineering Policy in T-Mobile’s Government affairs office in Washington, DC.
 He has overall responsibility for T-Mobile’s technical policy agenda and manages a team of technical experts to achieve the company’s policy goals.
 A priority focus is policies that ensure that T-Mobile has access to sufficient spectrum as it deploys the next generation of broadband services.

 In addition to his role at T-Mobile, Mr. Sharkey is also a member of the Commerce Spectrum Management Advisory Committee, which advises the Administration on spectrum-related issues and policies.

 Prior to joining T-Mobile, Mr. Sharkey was Senior Director, Regulatory and Spectrum Policy in Motorola’s Global Government Affairs office in Washington, D.C. where he had overall responsibility for Motorola’s global regulatory and advocacy efforts.
 Efforts are primarily focused on policies related to spectrum management and broadband deployment and use, including working with U.S. regulators, the ITU, and other regional bodies to implement a long-term vision that facilitates a global framework for broadband growth and public safety.
 He managed a global technical, regulatory and advocacy team that includes expertise in a wide variety of spectrum, technology and trade related issues.